Chinatown Storytelling Centre

 BUY TICKETS NOW

-The Chinatown Storytelling Centre was the proud recipient of the Award of Merit: Community Engagement by the BC Museums Association in 2021 and of the Chinese Canadian Historical Society of BC Larry Wong Prize in 2023.
+The Chinatown Storytelling Centre was the proud recipient of the Award of Merit: Community Engagement by the BC Museums Association in 2021 and of the Chinese Canadian Historical Society of BC Larry Wong Prize in 2023 the Larry Wong Prize by the Chinese Canadian Historical Society of BC, and the Storytelling Award by the BC Historical Federation.

 YOU MIGHT ALSO LIKE TO VISIT: